SunTasked/profiler/README.md

 | --processed-tweets-dir | no                      | output directory into which the processed tweets will be stored                                                                                                                                                                 | path to the output directory (tweets)                  |
 | -v, --verbosity        | no                      | verbosity level : from 0 (quiet) to 3 (noisy)                                                                                                                                                                                   | [0;3]                                                  |

-*Exemple (windows)* : python main.py train --labels g --classifier svm --features tfidf --in ./training-data/pan17/en --output-dir ./output/pan17/en --verbosity 1
+*Exemple (windows)* : python profiler.py train --labels l --classifier svm --features tfidf --in ./training-data/pan10-03-17 --output-dir ./output/pan17/lang --verbosity 1

 ### classify options
 Not yet implemented